Centralized deployment of the signature preview add-in via the Exchange admin center

-- Log in to Exchange admin center (EAC).
-On the dashboard, click add-ins, as shown in Fig. 1.
-You can also access add-in settings from the organization tab on the left menu.
+- Log in to the Exchange admin center (EAC).
+In the left menu, go to Organization > Add-ins, as shown in Fig. 1.

 - Click the plus (+) button and select Add from URL (Fig. 2.).

-- In the pop-up window that appears, enter one of the following addresses:
+In the pop-up window that appears, enter the following address:

 - To enable the add-in, you need to double-click it or use the edit (pencil icon) button, choose the option that best matches your preferences (Fig. 4.), and save the configuration.
 It might take a while (even 24 hours) for the add-in to be deployed to all users in your Office 365 tenant.